Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 That means if `PyObject` has a different size, when CPython loads an extension and accesses data stored on the `PyModuleDef` struct to set up a module object it will access data at the wrong offset.
 Most likely, this will lead to an immediate crash.

-The fact that free-threaded Python 3.13 and 3.14 do not support building extensions for the limited API is a major blocker for some projects.
+The fact that free-threaded Python 3.13 and 3.14 [do not support building extensions for the limited API](https://docs.python.org/3.14/howto/free-threading-extensions.html#limited-c-api-and-stable-abi) is a major blocker for some projects.
 The stable ABI allows projects to build one wheel per architecture per release of the project.
 With the stable ABI, there is no need to keep up with annual CPython releases to support each new Python version: new Python versions are supported with no effort on the part of the project.

 Of course, as we saw above, the free-threaded build is fundamentally incompatible with the `abi3` stable ABI: the layout of `PyObject` is different.
-The PEP that defines the criteria for making the free-threaded build the default Python interpreter in a future release, [PEP 779](https://peps.python.org/pep-0779/), lists adding a stable ABI as one of the acceptance criteria.
+When the steering council [accepted PEP 779](https://peps.python.org/pep-0779/) — the PEP that made the free-threaded build an officially supported part of Python 3.14 — it stated that it "expects that Stable ABI for free-threading should be prepared and defined for Python 3.15."
-To fix this problem, the Python Steering Council asked Python developer-in-residence [Petr Viktorin](https://github.com/encukou) to design and integrate a new stable ABI for the free-threaded build in time for Python 3.15.
+To fix this problem, the Python Steering Council asked Python Developer-in-Residence [Petr Viktorin](https://github.com/encukou) to design and integrate a new stable ABI for the free-threaded build in time for Python 3.15.
+This process culminated in writing [PEP 803](https://peps.python.org/pep-0803/), which I got to chip in at the end as a co-author.

 ### The Free-Threaded Stable ABI: `abi3t`